georgetown university weekend reunion may 29-31, 2026

 Awarded to the reunion class with the greatest percentage of donors.

-Awarded to the reunion class with the greatest percentage of alumni who have become members of the Legacy Society by making a planned gift.
-To become a Legacy Society member or talk with a gift planning representative, please email giftplanning@georgetown.edu.
+To become a Legacy Society member or talk with a gift planning representative, please call (800) 347-8067 or email plannedgiving@georgetown.edu.

 Awarded to the reunion class with the largest percentage of classmates who are members of the Loyalty Society and who have given continuously since their last reunion.
 A special Buyback Program for alumni allows alumni to “buy back” years they missed.
 Five years of consecutive giving qualifies alumni as Milestone members of the Georgetown University Loyalty Society—our way of saying thank you to our most steadfast supporters.